 For tickets above $100, you can get $100 off your ticket price by redeeming 10,000 Delta Airlines miles.
 You can also redeem 5,000 Delta Airlines miles to get $50 off once you’ve already redeemed 10,000 or more Delta Airlines miles (for tickets that cost up to $1,000).

 For tickets above $1,000, you can redeem 10,000 miles to get $100 off your ticket price, then redeem in increments of 10,000 miles.

 To use Pay With Miles, you have to pay for the ticket with the card.

 A 1-day pass to a Delta Sky Club lounge costs $50, but Gold Delta SkyMiles cardholders can get a discounted lounge pass for themselves and up to 2 guests for only $29 each.
 You’ll save $21 over the regular price.

-There are other credit cards that give you free lounge access outright (like the American Express Platinum or Citi® / AAdvantage® Executive World Elite™ Mastercard® cards), but those cards come with a much higher annual fee.
+There are other credit cards that give you free lounge access outright (like The Platinum Card from American Express or Citi® / AAdvantage® Executive World Elite™ Mastercard® cards), but those cards come with a much higher annual fee.

 For folks who only use Delta SkyClub lounges occasionally, perhaps on a long journey, it could be worth paying for entering a lounge, especially at a discount!

 9. No Foreign Currency Fees